Overview of Petrópolis

 Sightseeing in Petrópolis is convenient as many of the city's attractions are in the historic downtown area.
 Surrounding districts - mainly Itaipava and Araras - abound in natural beauty and charming inns.

 Emperor Pedro I, who declared Brazil independent from Portugal on September 7, 1822, spent a night on a farm belonging to a priest, Padre Correia, when traveling to Minas Gerais earlier in 1822.
-The farm was located by the Royal Road (Estrada Real) which connected the coast to the gold mines (minas) of the southeast.
+The farm was located on the Royal Road (Estrada Real) which connected the coast to the gold mines (minas) of the southeast.

 Pedro I was pleased with the weather and thought it would be good to have a summer residence where he could receive visitors from Europe away from the hot weather in Rio, then the seat of government.
 He also felt the local climate would be healthy for his daughter, a fragile child who died at 10.

-The royals purchased a farm next to Padre Correia's farm.
+The Royals purchased a farm next to Padre Correia's farm.
 When the emperor was forced to resign and return to Portugal in 1831, leaving his young son, Pedro II, as the ruler of Brazil, plans to build a palace on the Petrópolis farm were abandoned.

 In 1843, newlywed, eighteen-year-old Pedro II created Petrópolis by decree.
 The city and the summer residence were built largely by European immigrants, mainly Germans.